GCamanes/Flutter-Base/README.md

 following:
 <img src="./assets/readme/runner-configs-targets.png" width="500" height="466"/>

-5) Now we need to edit schemes.
+5.Now we need to edit schemes.
 Rename the scheme linked to the new target as ```prodbisbis``` (or another one according to what you selected before for prod flavor).
 Ensure that the scheme is linked to the correct target and and correct configurations

 <img src="./assets/readme/runner-scheme-target-configs.png" width="624" height="193"/>

-6) Now duplicate the previous scheme to create the dev scheme of the app and named it ```devbisbis``` (or another one according to what you selected before for prod flavor) Ensure again that the scheme in linked correctly to target and configs
+6. Now duplicate the previous scheme to create the dev scheme of the app and named it ```devbisbis``` (or another one according to what you selected before for prod flavor) Ensure again that the scheme in linked correctly to target and configs

 <img src="./assets/readme/runner-scheme-target-configs-dev.png" width="624" height="193"/>

-7) Now you can edit the bundle id of the new app.
+7. Now you can edit the bundle id of the new app.
 In Xcode, select ```Runner``` project, in TARGETS select the new target and select ```Build Settings```tab.
 Do a research of ```bundle``` In ```Packaging``` open ```Product Bundle Identifier``` and edit the value for each configuration.

-8) To Allow Flutter to know the flavor within the app, you need to specify it in Xcode.
+8. To Allow Flutter to know the flavor within the app, you need to specify it in Xcode.
    Select ```Runner``` project, in TARGETS select the new target and select ```Build Settings```tab.
    Do a research of ```APP_FLAVOR```
    For each configuration, specify the name of the flavor (attention to dev and prod) as following: